cfjedimaster/raymondcamden2018/_posts/2005/10/27/2005-10-27-Ask-a-Jedi-Excluding-Pages-from-Applicationcfmcfc.md

 This code basically says, if you aren't logged in, force login.cfm to load and stop everything else.
 This works fine - but if you want a register or "Forgot Password" type page, how do you handle it?

 One way around it is to do it all in one file.
 That's what I do for <a href="http://ray.camdenfamily.com/forums">Galleon</a>.
-Galleon doesn't force you to login to browse, but you will notice on the <a href="http://ray.camdenfamily.com/forums/login.cfm?ref=%2Fforums%2Findex%2Ecfm%3F">login page</a> that we support both logging in, registering, and retrieving a lost password.
+Galleon doesn't force you to login to browse, but you will notice on the <a href="http://ray.camdenfamily.com/forums/login.cfm?ref={% raw %}%2Fforums%{% endraw %}2Findex{% raw %}%2Ecfm%{% endraw %}3F">login page</a> that we support both logging in, registering, and retrieving a lost password.
 This works for Galleon since the registration is somewhat simple.

 Another possibility is to modify your security a bit.
 Instead of - "Always go to login.cfm if not logged in", your logic could be "Always go to login.cfm if not logged in unless you are at register.cfm".
 This is a <i>bit</i> of a hack I suppose, but is safe since you are still blocking access to everything except one page.